-There are a couple of resources which have helped me to effectively deal with my anxiety.
-These resources are The Linden Method and the Internal Acceptance approach.
+There are a few resources which have helped me to effectively deal with my anxiety and panic attacks.
+These resources are The Linden Method, Dr Claire Weekes, Barry Mcdonagh and Paul David.

 Internal Acceptance of my anxiety

 This approach completely changed the way I responded to my anxiety.
 I was always at war with it, trying to mentally push it away or escape from it.
 As you may know by now, this approach only seems to empower the anxiety.
 What we resist, persists.

 The truth is, however, a paradoxically “healing” experience happens when we stop fighting the anxiety and completely allow it to be, as it is, without wishing to escape from it or change it.
 This, I know, sounds very strange to most people.
 What do you mean accept it?
 How could I accept something which has been plaguing my existence for so long?
 I get it, I would think the exact same thing if I hadn’t applied this approach.

 Please understand that this type of acceptance isn’t that giving in, defeatist type mentality where you accept a life of anxious suffering.
 This is nothing like that.
 The acceptance approach I’m talking about is learning to give up the fight with our anxiety.
 It is very empowering!

 Making any attempt to mentally reason, escape or fight off anxiety will only serve to perpetuate it.

 This approach definitely played a massive contribution towards my recovery.
 It helped me to implement the Linden Method easier.
 This is why when people ask me what they recommend for anxiety and panic I always say The Linden Method and Inner Acceptance.